Arrival (company): History

-Arrival acquired a new factory in Bicester in March 2020, with plans to be operational by 2021 and start production in 2022.

-Arrival announced a new passenger bus in June 2020, designed for coronavirus-era social distancing.
-The company said the bus would be priced the same as a comparable diesel bus; lower running costs would make operating it cheaper in the long term.
+In March, it acquired a new factory in Bicester, intending to make it operational and begin production within a two-year period.
+In June, it announced a new passenger bus, designed for coronoavirus-era social distancing and which would be priced the same as a diesel bus; lower running costs would make operating it cheaper in the long term.

-In December 2020, Arrival established its North American headquarters in Charlotte, North Carolina, US.

-On 25 March 2021, the company went public on NASDAQ under ARVL symbol.
-The company was valued at more than US$15bn on the Nasdaq at its peak, dropping from 2022 to $250M in January 2023.
+On March 25, 2021, three months after establishing its North American headquarters in the Charlotte, North Carolina metro area, it went public on the Nasdaq under the symbol ARVL, reaching a value of $250 million in January 2023 after being worth $15 billion at its peak.

-Arrival had established operations in the United States, with the Charlotte, North Carolina metro area serving as the company's U.S. base of operations.
-Arrival's first U.S. office was in the South End neighborhood.
-The company's first U.S. microfactory in the nearby South Carolina suburb of Rock Hill was to produce buses.
-The company was investing $41.2M for its second microfactory in West Charlotte, where it planned to produce UPS delivery vans from mid-2022, with a workforce of 250.
+Having its first U.S. office in the South End neighborhood, Arrival's first American microfactory in the neighboring suburb of Rock Hill was to produce buses.
+The company was investing $41.2 million for its second microfactory in West Charlotte, where it planned to produce UPS delivery vans from mid-2022, with a workforce of 250.

-In late May 2021, Arrival announced that it would be building electric cars for Uber ride-hailing drivers, with production expected in Q3 of 2023.
-In August 2021, Arrival President Avinash Rugoobur stated that the company would open a product development R&D center in India due to increasing interest from that market.
-In November 2021, the company announced that it would start production the following year.
-In November 2021, it was reported that Arrival had non-binding orders or letters of intent for 64,000 vehicles.
+In late May 2021, Arrival announced that it would build electric cars for Uber ride-hailing drivers, with production expected in Q3 of 2023.
+In November, three months after announcing a product development R&D center in India, Arrival reported that production would begin the following year.
+Additionally, it was reported that it had non-binding orders or letters of intent for 64,000 vehicles.

-In January 2023, the company cut 800 UK jobs, about half the remaining workforce, to reduce costs while seeking extra funding and planning to expand in the US to take advantage of green energy subsidies.
-400 employees remained worldwide.

-In October 2022, the company announced job cuts amid relocation of its van production from Bicester to the US.
-It also announced restructuring of its business to focus on the US market by capitalising on the incentives from Inflation Reduction Act of 2022.
-In January 2023, it reduced its remaining UK workforce by half, to 800, to concentrate on the US and take advantage of green energy subsidies.
-The company also appointed Igor Torgov as its CEO.
+When it announced job cuts amid the relocation of its van production from Bicester to the USA in October 2022, it was also reported its restructuring focusing on the American market by capitalising on the incentives from Inflation Reduction Act of 2022.
+In January 2023, when it appointed Igor Torgov as its CEO, Arrival laid off half of its UK employees (800) and decided to focus on the US and take advantage of green energy subsidies.

-In Spring 2023, Arrival announced a second merger with special purpose acquisition company (SPAC) Kensington Capital Acquisition Corp V for $283 million dollars.
-The deal was later cancelled due to concerns about Arrival's production delays.
-Arrival also lost out on a $25 million dollar investment by US hedge fund Antara Capital.
-The agreement to purchase an additional $25m in equity was terminated before the deadline of 30 June 2023.
+In 2023, Arrival announced a second merger with special purpose acquisition company Kensington Capital Acquisition Corp V for $283 million; the deal was later cancelled due to concerns about Arrival's production delays.
+It also lost out on a $25 million investment by US hedge fund Antara Capital; the agreement to purchase an additional $25m in equity was terminated before the deadline of 30 June 2023.